Image reconstruction with the JWST Interferometer: Introduction

 \subsubsection{Maximum Entropy}

 A maximum entropy or ``MaxEnt'' regulariser seeks to maximise the total Shannon entropy of the image \citep{Shannon}.
 An image with the maximum entropy has the minimum amount of configurational information, and thus there must be evidence in the data to justify the presence of any structure \citep{MEM}.
-A pioneering implementation of maximum entropy methods to optical interferometry was \texttt{bsmem} \citep{BSMEM}, since which maximum entropy has proven to be effective.
-However, regularising with maximum entropy is not probabilistic; that is, entropy is not a probability distribution.
-Thus a maximum entropy regulariser cannot be used as a Bayesian prior distribution and is not compatible with true Bayesian methods that characterise the image posterior distribution such as \ac{hmc} \citep{1982_MEM, baron2016image, 2017_Sallum}.
-It is however still useful if the method only seeks a maximum a posteriori solution.
+A pioneering implementation of maximum entropy methods to optical interferometry was the code \texttt{bsmem} \citep{BSMEM}, with the method accumulating a proven track record.